aiden-aquino/aiden-aquino/README.md

 # Hi, I'm Aiden Aquino

-- **Computer Science student at James Madison University** (B.S. in Computer Science, Minor in Mathematics)
+- **Computer Science student at James Madison University** (B.S. in Computer Science, Minor in Mathematics and Data Analytics)
 - **Teaching Assistant for Intro to Programming** - Mentoring students in Python and Java

 ---